 Families often have many questions as they are beginning a home study process.
 We hope these FAQs will help guide you through your next steps in the process!

-What is a Home Study?
+What is a home study?

-Can Spence-Chapin complete my home study?
+Why should I choose Spence-Chapin to complete my home study?

 Is Spence-Chapin able to complete my domestic home study if I’m working with an attorney?